-After looking at my friend Daksha’s beetroot thepla recipe, I got the idea of making these avocado parathas/theplas.
-I had a ripe one in my fridge and didn’t want to waste it.
-The thepla/parathas turned out nice and spicy and I cooked a few crispy ones for my husband and some soft ones for me.
+I like making different flavours of Indian flat breads .
+After looking at the my friend Daksha’s beetroot thepla recipe, I got the idea of making these avocado parathas.
+I had a ripe one in my fridge and decided to add it to the paratha dough.
+The parathas turned out nice and spicy and I cooked a few crispy ones for my husband and some soft ones for me.

 - 1 avocado – cut and mashed